-Ratio of Academic Counselors to Pupils (School Year 2018-19)
+Ratio of Pupils to Academic Counselor (School Year 2019-2020)

+The second control of

+Title Ratio

-Title Ratio Academic Counselor .0
+Academic Counselor 0

-^{} One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+^{}One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

-Student Support Services Staff (School Year 2018-19)
+Student Support Services Staff (School Year 2019-2020)

 Title Number of Full-Time Equivalent (FTE)

 Counselor (Social/Behavioral or Career Development)

 Library Media Teacher (Librarian)

 Library Media Services Staff (Paraprofessional)

 Psychologist

 Social Worker

 Nurse

 Speech/Language/Hearing Specialist

-Resource Specialist (non-teaching) 1.0
+Resource Specialist (non-teaching)

-Other 2.0
+Other

-One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+^{}One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.